-Automated 'Nasal Swab" Robot Procedure:
+- Automated 'Nasal Swab" robot procedure

 The nasopharyngeal or nasal swab testing is another method of collecting the specimen and offers highest yield for laboratory analysis.
-Biobot Surgical Pte Ltd has partnered with a group of clinicians from Singapore NCCS-SGH and Duke-NUS MedSchool to set up a robot to automate the nasal swabbing required in diagnosing COVID-19.
-[19-21].
+Biobot Surgical Pte Ltd has partnered with a group of clinicians from Singapore NCCS-SGH and Duke-NUS MedSchool to set up a robot to automate the nasal swabbing required in diagnosing COVID-19 [20]-[21].
+An automated nasal swab robot, known as the "SwabBot," as shown in Figure 8(a) and 8(b), is a self-managed robot that enables individuals to initiate and terminate the swab process.